 Next you’re going to head over to Sloth Records.
 While having your mind-melted by incredible punk bands like Crom/Dam and The Sick Things, be sure to check out Sloth’s massive inventory of records.
 Sled Island passholders get a 15% discount!

 Once you’ve stocked up on records, make you way to the Palomino to catch a little indie rock.
-Gobble up some barbeque while enjoying Vancouver trio Megamall, Edmonton grunge group Counterfeit Jeans, and Nova Scotia shoegaze outfit Kestrels.
+Gobble up some barbeque while enjoying Vancouver trio Megamall, Victoria Indie-pop group Smoke Eaters and Nova Scotia shoegaze outfit Kestrels.

 If grunge is your game, walk up the block to the Palace Theatre where at 10pm, where grunge goddess Alicia Bognanno (pictured) will be gearing up to blow the roof off the place with her band Bully .
 A Julien Baker pick, Bully’s brand of punk-rock will bring you back to the altrock heydey of the ‘90s.